Mixtera: A Data Plane for Foundation Model Training: Implementation

 \subsection{Client-Side Reading}

-\mixtera's client-side abstractions offer a generator that yields data samples for a query at the server.
-This generator internally follows a two-level nested iteration pattern: an outer iteration over chunks and an inner iteration over samples within each chunk.
-The outer iteration hides the complexity of network transfer and chunk generation, while the inner iteration hides the complexity of going from pointers in the chunk to actual samples.
-We discuss this inner step, i.e., how, given a chunk, we yield sample payloads.
+\revB{\mixtera's client-side abstractions provide a generator that, given a chunk from the server, yields the actual sample payloads $s \in \mathcal{S}$.} This generator follows a two-level nested iteration pattern: an outer iteration over chunks and an inner iteration over samples within each chunk.
+The outer iteration hides the complexity of network transfer and chunk generation, while the inner iteration hides the complexity of going from pointers in the chunk to actual samples. \revC{The previous section discussed the outer step, and we now discuss this inner step, i.e., how, given a chunk, we yield sample payloads.}

+\revB{\textbf{Sample granularity.} A critical aspect of \mixtera's client-side reading is understanding the \emph{sample unit}.
+As defined in~\Cref{subsec:design-datamodel}, a sample $s$ is the atomic unit of training data \emph{as supplied by the user}.
+The sample granularity is inherent to the ingested dataset $\mathcal{S}$. \mixtera{} is a read-only layer and does not modify or redefine this granularity.
+In practice, sample granularity varies significantly, from books to partial sentences. }

+\revB{Varying granularities creates a challenge for mixture enforcement.
+If samples come in different lengths, enforcing mixture proportions at the \emph{sample level} may not reflect the actual mixture at the \emph{token level} seen during training.
+A single long sample from one domain may contribute orders of magnitude more tokens than a short sample from another domain.
+To address this, \mixtera{} provides three processing modes that offer different trade-offs between mixture guarantee granularity and sample utilization.}

 \textbf{Processing modes.} A chunk can be processed in three mixture processing modes with different trade-offs.
 The modes influence in what order samples are yielded, i.e., in what granularity the mixture is guaranteed, and whether string samples or tokenized sequences are yielded.
 All modes begin by instantiating one \emph{active iterator} per property combination.
 These iterators traverse files and ranges for their respective properties in a randomized order while maintaining sequential reading within consecutive ranges for I/O efficiency.